The Fine Print

 – Submission report from Actors Access & Casting Networks

 – The work you have created for your child (short film, play, feature film)

 If each criterion is met and you are dissatisfied with the course, we will refund your money for the course.
 Whether each criterion is met is at the sole discretion of The Hollywood Winner’s Circle.

 There are no other circumstances for a refund.

 All products that are not courses are non-refundable due to the nature of the digital materials.

-If you sign up for a payment plan, you are agreeing to be bound to that plan.
+If you sign up for a payment plan for any of The Hollywood Winner Circle Academy’s products, you are agreeing to be bound to that plan.
 You cannot ‘cancel’ your payment plan.
 If you are on a payment plan and do not make a timely payment, you will be temporarily removed from the Winner’s Inner Circle.
-The days you are removed for non-payment will still count toward your six months free.
+The days you are removed for non-payment will still count toward any free months you may have.
 As soon as you make your payment you will be able to rejoin the group.

 You agree to pay all fees specified in the order forms.
 Except as otherwise specified herein or in the order form: (i) fees are based on services and content subscriptions purchased and not actual usage, (ii) payment obligations are non-cancelable and fees already paid are non-refundable, and (iii) quantities purchased cannot be decreased during the relevant subscription term.